Team2168/2013_Main_Robot/README.md

 FRC2013_Main_Robot
 ==================

-This repository is for development of the 2013 Robot for Competition.
+This repository is for development of the 2013 Robot for the FIRST Robotics Competition.
+It is written in Java and uses the Command Based Robot framework.

 ###Environment Setup
 After cloning the repo and importing the project in eclipse, create an environment variable to fix your build path.